glowform/reproducible-research/Assignments/RR_assignment_4.md

 This will initiate a non-empty repository.

-Copy the HTTPS URL.

-At your Repository, click the green code button and copy the HTTPS URL.
+Copy the HTTPS URL: at your Repository, click the green code button and copy the HTTPS URL.

 Prepare some space (a folder) for your repository and clone it.